 - Any material on which data are recorded or marked and which is capable of being read or understood by a person or a computer system or other device.

-- (a) a shipment for which a carrier is responsible is one that consists of
+- (a) A shipment for which a carrier is responsible is one that consists of

-- (i) a specified good or collection of specified goods that is listed in a single bill of lading, waybill or other similar document that is issued by the carrier and that relates to the carriage of those goods, or
+- (i) a specified good or collection of specified goods that is listed in a single bill of lading, waybill, or other similar document that is issued by the carrier and that relates to the carriage of those goods; or

-- (ii) a specified good that is an empty cargo container that is not for sale that is transported by the carrier but that is not listed in a bill of lading, waybill or other similar document; and
+- (ii) a specified good that is an empty cargo container that is not for sale that is transported by the carrier but that is not listed in a bill of lading, waybill, or other similar document; and

-- (b) a shipment for which a freight forwarder is responsible is one that consists of a specified good or collection of specified goods that is listed in a single bill of lading, waybill or other similar document that is issued by the freight forwarder and that relates to the carriage of those goods.
+- (b) a shipment for which a freight forwarder is responsible is one that consists of a specified good or collection of specified goods that is listed in a single bill of lading, waybill, or other similar document that is issued by the freight forwarder and that relates to the carriage of those goods

-- (a) a shipment for which a carrier is responsible is one that consists of
+- (a) A shipment for which a carrier is responsible is one that consists of

-- (under the Customs Act) –Sas per the Reporting of Imported Goods Regulations, commercial goods, goods that are or will be imported to Canada for a fee and empty cargo containers that are not for sale but does not include:
+Commercial goods, goods that are or will be imported to Canada for a fee and empty cargo containers that are not for sale but does not include:

-- (a) goods that will be released after they have been accounted for and all duties with respect to them have been paid under subsection 32(1) of the Act if
+- (a) goods that will be released after they have been accounted for and all duties with respect to them have been paid under subsection 32(1) of the Customs Act if

 - (i) the goods are or will be in the actual possession of a person arriving in Canada, or

-- (ii) the goods form or will form part of a person's baggage and the person and the baggage arrive or will arrive in Canada on board the same conveyance;
+- (ii) the goods form or will form part of a person's baggage and the person and the baggage arrive or will arrive in Canada on board the same conveyance

-- (b) mail;
+- (b) mail

-- (c) commercial goods that are used in a repair that is made outside Canada to a conveyance that was built in Canada or in respect of which duties have been paid, if the repair is made as a result of an unforeseen contingency that occurs outside Canada and is necessary to ensure the conveyance's safe return to Canada;
+- (c) commercial goods that are used in a repair that is made outside Canada to a conveyance that was built in Canada or in respect of which duties have been paid, if the repair is made as a result of an unforeseen contingency that occurs outside Canada and is necessary to ensure the conveyance's safe return to Canada

-- (d) a military conveyance within the meaning of subsection 18(1) of the Canadian Transportation Accident Investigation and Safety Board Act or goods that are transported on board that conveyance;
+- (d) a military conveyance within the meaning of subsection 18(1) of the Canadian Transportation Accident Investigation and Safety Board Actor goods that are transported on board that conveyance

 - (e) an emergency conveyance or goods that are transported on board that conveyance; or

-- (f) a conveyance that returns to Canada immediately after being denied entry to the United States or goods that are transported on board that conveyance.
+- (f) a conveyance that returns to Canada immediately after being denied entry to the United States or goods that are transported on board that conveyance

-- (a) goods that will be released after they have been accounted for and all duties with respect to them have been paid under subsection 32(1) of the Act if
+- (a) goods that will be released after they have been accounted for and all duties with respect to them have been paid under subsection 32(1) of the Customs Act if

-- Supplementary cargo report
+- Supplementary cargo data